logzio/logz-docs/_source/user-guide/distributed-tracing/index.md

 * Log management - to debug an individual issue or problem (diagnostics... how do I fix the problem?)
 * Distributed tracing - to identify when and where performance issues or errors are occurring within a specific transaction, and isolate the contributing causes of these issues

-### Quick links to get you started: Oh, the Traces You'll Go!

-* [Get started](/user-guide/distributed-tracing/getting-started-tracing): Deploy components and set up instrumentation
-* [Search for traces](/user-guide/distributed-tracing/tracing-tour): Log in and get on the trace
-* [View the trace timeline](/user-guide/distributed-tracing/trace-timeline): Dig into the details of each span
-* [Compare traces](/user-guide/distributed-tracing/compare-traces): See where traces differ from each other by comparing node blocks
-* [Correlate logs and traces](/user-guide/distributed-tracing/correlate-traces): Harness Kibana and Jaeger together for more powerful insights.